 For the most part, the ketogenic diet is safe for you to try.
-And if you struggle with a variety of health issues, it could have surprise benefits.
+And if you struggle with a variety of health issues, it could have surprising benefits.
 The ketogenic diet has a lot of fascinating research on brain health and fighting autoimmune diseases.
 If you struggle with a variety of diagnosed health problems, the nature of the diet is promising.
 And if you don’t mind the rigorous rules, it can be an effective fat loss approach – just like several other diet methods.

-In no way is that meant to dissuade you from trying the diet.
 If high fat and super low carb sound easy or enjoyable, then it might be worth your time.
 After all, that’s the real diet secret.
 Research has shown over and over again that diet success depends entirely on your consistency.

 Your biggest concern when considering the ketogenic diet might be protein.
 As we mentioned prior, low protein can make it hard to hold on to your lean muscle.
 But, if you overeat protein, then you can bump your body out of ketosis.

-Lastly, high protein intake can also increase keto dieters’ already-elevated risk of developing kidney stones.
+And, high protein intake can also increase keto dieters’ already-elevated risk of developing kidney stones.
 Despite many persistent myths, a high protein diet does not cause kidney problems.
 But, adding lots of protein to a ketogenic diet can potentially lead to kidney stones.